adityoarr/short-url/README.md

-# short-url
+# About
-Created with NextJS + Firestore + Vercel
+Used for shorten your url using NextJS middleware + firestore